telerik/reporting-docs/knowledge-base/how-to-use-external-assemblies-with-custom-clr-objects-in-the-report-designer.md

 ## Solution

-In order to expose your data, so it can be utilized by the Object/OpenAccess/Entity [data source components]({%slug telerikreporting/designing-reports/connecting-to-data/data-source-components/overview%}), or extend the default behavior of the Telerik Reporting engine with custom user functions, you have to use the [AssemblyReferences Element]({%slug telerikreporting/using-reports-in-applications/export-and-configure/configure-the-report-engine/assemblyreferences-element%}) of the Telerik.Reporting configuration section to reference your custom assembly.
+To expose your data, so it can be utilized by the Object/OpenAccess/Entity [data source components]({%slug telerikreporting/designing-reports/connecting-to-data/data-source-components/overview%}), or extend the default behavior of the Telerik Reporting engine with custom user functions, you have to use the [AssemblyReferences Element]({%slug telerikreporting/using-reports-in-applications/export-and-configure/configure-the-report-engine/assemblyreferences-element%}) of the Telerik.Reporting configuration section to reference your custom assembly.

 ### Create an Assembly with Custom User Functions

-The steps below can be used as an example of how to create an assembly with custom user functions.
+The steps below can be used as an example of creating an assembly with custom user functions.
 We will use this assembly in the following sections of the current article.

 1. Open Visual Studio and create a new Class Library project named MyAssembly.
 1. Add a reference to `Telerik.Reporting.dll`.
 When the assembly is used in the Report Designer its version will be resolved according to the Report Designer version of Telerik Reporting assemblies.